Jamugurihat: Educational Institute

 Jamugurihat has more than 200 no's Govt.
 L.P.
 School, 20 no's Govt.
 M.E.
 School, 8 no's of Govt.
 High School and 4No's Govt.
 Higher Secondary Schools.
 Some English medium Private sector schools are also available in this area.
 Jamuguri Higher Secondary School is Estd.
 In the year 1925 and situated Near NH-52 (Now named as NH-15) and 1.5 km. from Jamugurihat main Centre which is the oldest school of this area.
 In Jamugurihat have only one Govt college name is Tyagbir Hem Baruah College.
 Tyagbir Hem Baruah College established in 1963 is the only institute of higher education in the greater Naduar area.
 Situated in the picturesque surroundings alongside the NH-52.and 3 km. east side from Jamugurihat main Centre in the Sonitpur district, the college is named after Hem Barua (Tyagbir)(1893-1945) a renowned freedom fighter of the freedom movement of India.
 Born to Gopal ch.
 Baruah and Padmawati Baruah at Tezpur.
 Hem Baruah offered his public service as G.S. to the Cotton College Student 'Union' president of the Golaghat convention of the Assam Chatra Sanmilan (1919) and took part actively in the Freedom Movement and went to Jail for six months in 1921.
 He was elected Secretary of the Assam pradesh Congress Committee 1922 and went again to Jail in 1930 & 1933.
 The people of Jamugurihat dedicated their only institute of higher learning, Tyagbir Hem Baruah College in the memory of this great and honest freedom fighter of the state.
 The college has been playing a vital role in providing higher education to the students of Naduar area since inception.
 The college imparts both Science and Arts faculties.

 Culture of Jamugurihat

 Jamugurihat is the town of Assamese Culture.
-This place is specially known for the famous cultural monument Baresahariya Bhaona, Borpukhuripar Mukoli Bihu, kuchgaonor kalio Domon Bhowna etc.
+This place is specially known for the famous cultural monument Baresahariya Bhaona, Borpukhuripar Mukoli Bihu, Bokakhesa Bhaona at Patalarchuk, kuchgaonor kalio Domon Bhowna etc.